maxcong001/DockerLogPlugin/README.md

 Holocene is a Docker log plugin.
 If Holocene is enabled, Docker daemon start a new  special container.
 In the container, a restful server is started.
 When a new container starts, Docker daemon send restful message to the plugin with log stream path and other info(like container id), then Holocene create a new go routine and do the processing work, then dispatch the message to the remote log server.

+Holocene plugin system:

+Holocene plugin system is inspired by Redis.
+Redis have feature named "module" in its latest version.
+Holocene will open some key APIs to user, to develop a new plugin, you just need to implement these ideas.
+If any user want their special requirement.
+He can impelment the logic and build out a dynamic library then tell Holocene in the confiuration.

+Holocene will support two kind of plugin:
+1. filter plugin.
+By default is: Regular expression
+2. output plugin.
+By default TCP

 ## build status --> [![Build Status](https://travis-ci.org/maxcong001/dockerlogplugin.svg?branch=master)](https://travis-ci.org/maxcong001/dockerlogplugin)
 ## Getting Started